ansys/pyansys-dev-guide/doc/source/coding-style/formatting-tools.rst

 Using ``pre-commit``
 ~~~~~~~~~~~~~~~~~~~~
-One installed as described, ``pre-commit`` will automatically trigger every time
+One installed as described, ``pre-commit`` automatically triggers every time
 that you try to commit a change.
-If any of the hooks defined in `.pre-commit-config.yaml`
+If any hook defined in `.pre-commit-config.yaml`
 fails, you must fix the failing files, stage the new changes, and try to commit
 them again.